VortexWanderer9/drag-and-drop/README.md

 # drag-and-drop
-# this project only implements a drag-and-drop interface using HTML5 and JavaScript.
+# A simple drag-and-drop interface to rate your favorite things.